Kruthi24/fxt_code/README.md

     git clone https://github.com/semaphoreP/codeastro.git

-Step 2: Activate the python environment where you want to install the package
+Step 2: Activate the python environment where you want to install the package.
+For instance:

+    conda activate <env_name>

 Step 3: ```cd``` to the directory containing setup.py, then type: